katkamravikanth/docker-multi-framework-dev/README.md

 The script will:
 1. Create the project directory
+2. **Automatically install framework files** (Laravel, Symfony, or React)
-2. Generate SSL certificates for HTTPS (self-signed, valid for 365 days)
+3. Generate SSL certificates for HTTPS (self-signed, valid for 365 days)
-3. Generate the service definition YAML
+4. Generate the service definition YAML
+5. Generate Nginx virtual host configuration
-4. Show you what to add to `docker-compose.projects.yml`
+6. Show you what to add to `docker-compose.projects.yml` and `etc/nginx/default.conf`

 Then:
 1. Copy the generated YAML to `docker-compose.projects.yml`
-2. Place your code in the created directory
+2. Copy the generated Nginx config to `etc/nginx/default.conf`
+3. Add the domain to your hosts file
-3. Restart: `docker compose -f docker-compose.base.yml -f docker-compose.projects.yml up -d`
+4. Restart: `docker compose -f docker-compose.base.yml -f docker-compose.projects.yml restart`

+**Framework Installation:**
+- **Laravel:** `composer create-project laravel/laravel`
+- **Symfony:** Choice of `symfony/skeleton` or `symfony/webapp`
+- **React:** `npm create vite@latest -- --template react`

 **Note:** SSL certificates are stored in `etc/ssl/project-name/` and can be used with Nginx for HTTPS.